allegheny-college-cmpsc-105-spring-2024/lab05-resto-starter/README.md

 - read information from dashboards
 - identify different sources of data
 - navigate the directory structure in the project
+- contribute to web docs online

 ## TODOs

 Summary of TODOs.
 Details are below

+0. TODO: in GitHub, go to settings>pages (you can add /settings/pages to the url) Under branch, click  `main` and then `save`.
+Refresh after 30 seconds to get live link!
-0. TODO: Clone your repo using git, and open the project in Spyder following steps from last lab
+1. TODO: Clone your repo using git, and open the project in Spyder following steps from last lab
-1. TODO: Add analytics to the site
+2. TODO: Add analytics to the site
-2. TODO: Submit work to GitHub using git
+3. TODO: Submit work to GitHub using git
-3. TODO: Update this website with content!
+4. TODO: Update this website with content!
-4. TODO: Submit work to GitHub using git
+5. TODO: Submit work to GitHub using git
-5. TODO: Review your colleagues' restaurants/sports sites and write two short reviews
+6. TODO: Review your colleagues' restaurants/sports sites and write two short reviews
-6. TODO: Submit work to GitHub using git
+7. TODO: Submit work to GitHub using git
-7. TODO: Check your analytics and make an additional post about the meaning of the data you see
+8. TODO: Check your analytics and make an additional post about the meaning of the data you see
-8. TODO: Submit work to GitHub using git
+9. TODO: Submit work to GitHub using git

 ## How to clone your repo